redeclipse/base/readme.txt

 * Free download from http://redeclipse.net/

 ## About
-Red Eclipse is a fun-filled new take on the casual first person arena shooter, built as a total conversion of Cube Engine 2, which lends itself toward a balanced gameplay, with a general theme of agility in a variety of environments.
+Red Eclipse is a fun-filled new take on the first person arena shooter, built as a total conversion of Cube Engine 2, which lends itself toward a balanced gameplay, with a general theme of agility in a variety of environments.
 For more information, please see our Wiki or Forum.

 [Wiki](http://redeclipse.net/wiki)